 A middle ear infection, or otitis media can also result in eardrum ruptures.

 Symptoms to look for in children (often in combination):

 If your child often suffers from otitis media (several times each year), then you must talk to your family doctor about it.

-An operation called myringotomy - a minor surgical incision - can be necessary.
-During the operation the eardrum is opened to remove the fluid.
+An operation called myringotomy - a minor surgical incision - might be necessary.
+During the operation, the eardrum is opened to remove the fluid.
 A small ventilation tube can also be placed in the incision.
 Normally, the operation immediately results in better hearing.

 Adults can also contract otitis media and the treatment is the same as for children.